JopjeKnopje/fdf/README.md

 - [x] Save projection angles on number keys.
 - [ ] Add automatic rotate funcion.
 - [ ] Add screensaver mode (like a dvd player has).
+- [ ] Switch between gradient for height and gradient for actual map color values.

 ## Issues